Club History

 THE BEGINNING

-Gerry Calhoun met Boys Clubs of America’s Martin Gottlieb in 1966, and that meeting launched an idea that has helped transform the lives of thousands of Camarillo kids.
-Gottlieb wanted to start a Boys Club in our new city, which had incorporated just two years earlier.
-He thought that Calhoun, then president of the Camarillo Optimist Club, might be the right person to help, and he offered the Optimists $3,000 in seed money.
+Gerry Calhoun met Boys Clubs of America’s Martin Gottlieb in 1966, and that meeting launched an idea that would help transform the lives of thousands of Camarillo kids.
+Gottlieb wanted to start a Boys Club in the new city, which had incorporated just two years earlier.
+He believed Calhoun, then president of the Camarillo Optimist Club, might be the right person to help, and he offered the Optimists $3,000 in seed money.
 The Optimists soon joined forces with the Pleasant Valley Lions Club, and the two organizations met regularly to discuss founding a Boys Club.
-The Camarillo Daily News also got behind the idea, and a board was formed, with Calhoun later being named the club’s first president.
+The Camarillo Daily News also got behind the idea, and a board was formed, with Calhoun later named the Club’s first president.
 Lions Club member Stanley Rank found the Camarillo Boys Club’s first home—a small house at 2825 Barry Street.
-It was not in the best of condition, but at least it gave kids a place to go.
+It was not in the best condition, but it gave kids a place to go.

 EARLY YEARS

-Soon club directors began writing grant proposals for operating capital, and started searching for an executive director.
-Shig Yabu, who had previously worked at the Boys Club in Linda Vista, California, was hired as our first leader.
-Shig was instrumental in the growth and success of the Club during its early years.
-The first years of the Club were filled with hard work, small donations and frequent spaghetti dinners, candy sales and other small fundraisers.
-Some people donated crops (a field of watermelons, for example, or a grove of oranges).
-We recycled newspapers, glass and metals before recycling became popular.
+Soon, Club directors began writing grant proposals for operating capital and searching for an executive director.
+Shig Yabu, who had previously worked at the Boys Club in Linda Vista, California, was hired as our first leader and was instrumental in the Club’s growth and success during its early years.
+Those early years were filled with hard work, small donations, and frequent spaghetti dinners, candy sales, and other grassroots fundraisers.
+Some people donated crops—a field of watermelons, for example, or a grove of oranges.
+We recycled newspapers, glass, and metals before recycling became common.
 Every dollar helped.
-Club transportation was an old Ford Falcon, and when it finally broke down, with no money for repairs, a wonderful gentleman named Spencer Honig came to our rescue.
-Spencer was an automobile distributor, and he inaugurated an annual Gourmet Dinner event that not only brought us a new van, but also provided funds for many other projects in succeeding years.
+Club transportation was an old Ford Falcon, and when it finally broke down, with no money for repairs, a generous gentleman named Spencer Honig came to our rescue.
+Spencer, an automobile distributor, inaugurated an annual Gourmet Dinner event that not only brought us a new van but also provided funds for many other projects in the years that followed.

 BUILDING A NEW CLUB

-Despite early challenges, the Club continued to grow, and desperately needed a new location and building to replace the aging house on Barry Street.
-In 1973, directors announced a new capital campaign, led by noted actor and local resident Joel McCrea.
-In addition to McCrea’s major campaign gift, another large donation came from the sale of a parcel of land previously donated by longtime Camarillo resident Manuel Silveira.
+Despite early challenges, the Club continued to grow and soon desperately needed a new location to replace the aging house on Barry Street.
+In 1973, directors announced a new capital campaign led by noted actor and local resident Joel McCrea.
+In addition to McCrea’s major campaign gift, another significant contribution came from the sale of a parcel of land previously donated by longtime Camarillo resident Manuel Silveira.
 Just two years later, in 1975, the first phase of the new Club opened its doors at Ponderosa Drive and Temple Avenue.
-Meanwhile, more girls began using the Club and participating in its programs and activities, and in 1981, our name was officially changed to the Boys & Girls Club of Camarillo.
+Meanwhile, more girls began using the Club and participating in its programs and activities, and in 1981, the organization was officially renamed the Boys & Girls Club of Camarillo.

 SECOND PHASE